Greetings and salutations my fellow Market Sorcerers.

 However as anyone involved in trading or investing can tell you, you will have losses.
 How you manage those losses is what is most important.
 Each individual has a different risk tolerance profile and must consider their own personality traits when getting involved with the Market.

 - First Pillar: Risk Management

-We have a few suggestions for you to consider on the topic of risk management, but these are just suggestions as is everything you read on this website.
+We have a few things for you to consider on the topic of risk management, but these are just ideas as is everything you read on this website.
 You absolutely must consider all the risks involved and talk to a certified financial planner before you invest in any financial instruments.
 Ye Be Warned

 Never risk more than a few percent of your account on a single trade, unless you are investing the money in a well thought out, well researched investment that has passed your most uncompromising analysis.
 Additionally, you MUST always have a plan as to what price you will add to the position, book gains, stop out, etc.